The Sūtra

 theirs, confronted frequently with various kinds of misfortunes.
 Upon death

-into the lower realm as beasts to be slaughtered by men.
-Throughout the entire
+degraded into the lower realm as beasts to be slaughtered by men.
+Throughout

-course of their time in hell they will undergo the Eight Tribulations as
+the entire course of their time in hell they will undergo the Eight Tribulations

 other’s raw flesh, and by swords and clubs].
 They will serve men with the flesh

-to come -- endlessly.
-Physically, they are subjected to suffering from all sorts
+endlessly.
+Physically, they are subjected to suffering from all sorts of

 allowed to drink only from the streams in the field.